 The fee for each student and chaperone is $2.50.
 For each class, one teacher is admitted free.
 One teacher/chaperone per class required.
 Rate is for groups of 15 or more.

 We can also arrange special emphasis tours focusing on Lewis and Clark, Santa Fe Trail, Oregon Trail and California Trail can be arranged.
-Swales (wagon ruts) walks are also available
+Swales (wagon ruts) walks are also available to students.

 To view this document you may need to download the Adobe Acrobat Reader.

 Reproduction artifacts, prints, maps, furs and lesson plans help bring the experiences of the Corps of Discovery to life.
 The fee for trunk use is $25.00 for two weeks.